 - Children must be supervised during toilet learning, and shall be encouraged for their efforts and accomplishments. - Toilet learning shall not be coerced.
 The individual developmental abilities of each child shall be considered.
-Children shall not be punished emotionally or physically for soiling, wetting, or not using the toilet. - Families will provide sufficient extra clothing. including underwear, (for sanitary reasons, underwear must be worn while toilet training) for children to change into in the event of a toileting accident.
-Any extra clothes that are worn home should be replaced the next day. - Families shall be kept regularly advised of their child's progress according to family wishes. - For sanitary reasons, potty chairs will not be allowed.
+Children shall not be punished emotionally or physically for soiling, wetting, or not using the toilet. - Families will provide sufficient extra clothing, including underwear, (for sanitary reasons, underwear must be worn while toilet training) for children to change into in the event of a toileting accident.
+Any extra clothes that are worn home should be replaced the next day. - Families shall be kept regularly advised of their child's progress according to family wishes.